Israel warns civilians as air strikes pound Lebanon

 Israel’s military has warned civilians to avoid Hezbollah positions as it pounds southern Lebanon, while it was reported that phone warnings have been received across the country.

-The Israeli army reported on Monday that its warplanes had launched more than 100 strikes in the south and east of Lebanon and warned of further action against the Iran-backed armed group, which launched a barrage of missiles into northern Israel the previous day.
+The Israeli army reported on Monday that its warplanes had launched more than 300 strikes in Lebanon.
+In an earlier message, the military warned of further action against the Iran-backed armed group, which launched a barrage of missiles into northern Israel the previous day.

 The intensification of the fighting across the shared border, which has seen low-level skirmishes since Israel launched its war on Gaza in October, follows last week’s explosions of pagers and walkie-talkies which killed dozens in Lebanon.
 The increased hostilities further raise fears of an all-out war between Israel and Hezbollah, or even a wider regional conflagration.